 South Africa has the normal array of African curios on offer.
 These include wooden carvings, beaded jewellery, soapstone carvings, products made from skins and hides.

-Visa: Australians, Americans, Canadians, British and New Zealanders do not currently require a visa for South Africa.
+Australians, Americans, Canadians, British and New Zealanders do not currently require a visa for South Africa.
 Upon arrival you will be given a free three-month multi-entry visa stamp.
 For all other nationalities please reconfirm your visa requirements with your travel agent.
 Please note that you require six blank pages and your passport needs to have a minimum of six months validity to enter South Africa.
-Also note that to enter South Africa you may be required to show proof of onward travel plans and a valid yellow fever certificate (especially if entering or re-entering from East African countries).
+Also note that to enter South Africa you may be required to show proof of onward travel plans and a valid yellow fever certificate (especially if entering or re-entering from East African countries or Zambia).